 The Firm is required to hold an amount of liquid assets equal to one third of their Fixed Overhead Requirement.
-This is the basic liquid asset requirement and is made up of approved liquid assets, which include, cash, units or shares in short-term regulated money market funds and short-term deposits at UK credit institutions.
-As at 31 December 2022, to meet the basic liquid asset requirement ("BLAR") the Firm solely holds cash with a UK credit institution.
+This is the basic liquid asset requirement ("BLAR") and is made up of approved liquid assets, which include, cash, units or shares in short-term regulated money market funds and short-term deposits at UK credit institutions.
+As at 31 December 2023, to meet the BLAR the Firm solely holds cash with a UK credit institution.